Find out if your project qualifies.

 5. The project owner must want the project back to keep.

-A note about quilts:
+A note about quilts & doilies:

 Quilt projects we always accept: